The Bankrate promise

 Can students with undocumented parents receive financial aid?

-If you’re a U.S. citizen, you’re eligible to receive federal financial aid regardless of your parents’ citizenship status.
-The same is also true for eligible noncitizens, including:
+If you’re a U.S. citizen, you can receive federal financial aid regardless of your parents’ citizenship status.
+The same is true for eligible noncitizens, including:

 - U.S. nationals, including natives of American Samoa or Swains Island.